DanielThurau/home-mqtt-broker/README.md

 systemd[1]: Started Mosquitto MQTT Broker
 ```

-I had my firewall already running on my hardened machine, so I opened port 1883 to accept local network connections.
+I had my firewall already running on my hardened machine, so I opened port `1883` to accept local network connections:

 ```
 $ sudo ufw allow 1883
 ```

-and used the following `lsof` command to check that moquitto was listening on the port AFTER I got mosquitto running:
+and used the following `lsof` command to check that mosquitto was listening on the port **AFTER** I got mosquitto running:

 ```
 $ sudo lsof -i -P -n | grep LISTEN